 All aliases used previously or currently in use by the individual, including maiden name, if any;

-Wwritten acknowledgment by the individual of the limitations on his or her authorization to possess, transport, and Process Marijuana for testing purposes in the Commonwealth;
+Written acknowledgment signed by the applicant of the limitations on his or her authorization to possess, test.
+Transfer, or Process Marijuana or Marijuana Products in the Commonwealth;

 Written acknowledgment by the individual of the limitations on his or her authorization to possess, transport, and Process Marijuana for testing purposes in the Commonwealth;

 A copy of the applicant’s driver’s license, government-issued identification card, liquor purchase identification card issued pursuant to M.G.L. c.
 138, § 34B, or other verifiable identity document acceptable to the Commission;